 Expensive in comparison to the LTL (Less Than Truckload) method

-Because you rent the entire truck to deliver your products, the FTL is more expensive than the Less than truckload shipping option.
+Because you rent the entire truck to deliver your products, then FTL is more expensive than the Less than truckload shipping option.
 Furthermore, since you do not share the delivery vehicle with another party, you have to shoulder the costs alone.

 Ultimately, it comes down to the nature of your shipping requirements.
-If you move a great number of stocks on a regular basis, then FTL (Full Truckload) will almost certainly be the best option for you (especially if speed of delivery is paramount).
-However, if you’re a smaller business with less demand, then you will have to favour LTL in order to save money.
+If you move a great number of stocks on a regular basis, then FTL (Full Truckload) will almost certainly be the best option for you (especially if the speed of delivery is paramount).
+However, if you’re a smaller business with less demand, then you will have to favor LTL in order to save money.
 You have to weigh up the pros and cons and factor in all of the costs involved for each method.

 If you’re still not quite sure as to which method would be best suited to your logistics requirements, then we’d gladly advise you on the matter.
 Contact Transportify today for a free consultation and we can see if our services can be of benefit to your business.